site logo

 For the event to be a success, we needed pupils to attend from a range of schools across the Nottingham area.

-Pupils and staff from 8 schools benefitted from the competition.
+Pupils and staff from five schools participated in the competition.

 Background

-Nottingham High School hosts an annual programme of STEM outreach events, run by our Physics, Biology, Chemistry and Maths departments.
+Nottingham High School hosts an annual programme of STEM outreach events, run by our science departments.
 Part of the schools’ ethos is to share its facilities and STEM opportunities with other schools in the local community.
-The school’s Physics Challenge Day has been running annually since 2018 (aside from 2 years exempted by COVID-19).
+The school’s Physics Challenge Day has been running annually since 2018 (aside from two years exempted by COVID-19).

 Resources

-For this project to succeed, we needed free access to the school’s Biology and Design & Technology classrooms, as well as 4 members of teaching staff from the Science department to support the children on the day.
+For this project to succeed, we needed free access to the school’s biology and design & technology classrooms, as well as four members of teaching staff from the Science department to support the children on the day.

-1 Design & Technology teacher and 2 technicians managed the wand-making activity with the children.
+One design and technology teacher and two technicians managed the wand-making activity with the children.

 Resources for the day’s activities were provided by the school, including owl pellets for dissection, materials for wand-making and supplies for the ‘dragon’s blood’ investigation.

-The schools’ Head of Admissions and Partnership oversaw the invitation and booking process for the event.
+The schools’ head of admissions and partnership oversaw invitations and bookings for the event.

 The catering staff provided refreshments and lunch free of charge for visiting children and school staff.

-The event itself ran for 4.5 hours, with approximately 3 days of preparation time.
+The event itself ran for 4.5 hours, with approximately three days of preparation time.

 Impact